ozanbkr26/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 ## Visualization

-Below is a visual representation of the probability distribution:
+Below is a bar graph showing the theoretical probability distribution of a fair die:

 ![Probability Plot](probability_plot.png)